stuckinaboot/farcaster-frames/mint-based-moon-nextjs/README.md

-# Mint Based Moon
+# Mint Based Moon NFT Frame

 Welcome to the Based Moon mint frame!
-This frame allows you to mint an arbitrary amount of Based Moon NFTs (on Base) and calls the Based Moon smart contract directly to perform minting from within the frame.
+This transaction-based frame allows you to mint an arbitrary amount of Based Moon NFTs (on Base) and calls the Based Moon smart contract directly to perform minting from within the frame.

 This frame code can serve as an easy template for anybody to build their own NFT minting frame off of.